-Cash consideration, including third-party direct transaction costs \$ 144,973 Fair value of our 7,115,844 common units issued to Lewis 181,112 Total consideration \$ 326,085
+Cash consideration, including third-party direct transaction costs \$ 144,973 Fair value of 7,115,844 common units of Enterprise Products Partners issued to Lewis 181,112 Total consideration \$ 326,085

 In accordance with purchase accounting, the value of Enterprise Products Partners common units issued to Lewis is based on the average closing price of such units immediately prior to and after the transaction was announced on July 12, 2006.
 The average closing price used was \$25.45 per unit.